-The NMFS estimate of the total number of northern fur seals killed incidental to both the foreign and the joint U. S.-foreign commercial groundfish trawl fisheries in the North Pacific from 1978 to 1988 was 246 (95% CI: 68-567), resulting in an estimated mean annual rate of 22 northern fur seals (Perez and Loughlin 1991).
-The foreign high seas driftnet fisheries also incidentally killed large numbers of northern fur seals, with an estimated 5,200 (95% CI: 4,500-6,000) animals taken during 1991 (Larntz and Garrott 1993).
-These estimates were not included in the mortality rate calculation because the fisheries are no longer operative, although some low level of illegal fishing may still be occurring.
+Historically, northern fur seals were known to be killed incidentally by both the foreign and the joint U. S.-foreign commercial groundfish trawl fisheries (total estimate of 246 northern fur seals killed between 1978 and 1988), as well as the foreign high seas driftnet fisheries (total take estimate in 1991 was 5,200; 95% CI: 4,500-6,000) (Perez and Loughlin 1991; Larntz and Garrott 1993).
+These estimates are not included in the mortality rate calculation in this SAR because the fisheries are no longer operative, although some low level of illegal fishing may still be occurring.
 Commercial net fisheries in international waters of the North Pacific Ocean have decreased significantly in recent years.
-The assumed level of incidental catch of northern fur seals in those fisheries, though unknown, is thought to be minimal (T. Loughlin, NMFS-NMML, pers. comm.).
+The assumed level of incidental catch of northern fur seals in those fisheries, though unknown, is thought to be minimal (T. Loughlin, pers. comm., National Marine Mammal Laboratory (retired), 7600 Sand Point Way NE, Seattle, WA 98115).

-Until 2003, there were six different federally-regulated commercial fisheries in Alaska that could have interacted with northern fur seals and were monitored for incidental mortality by fishery observers.
-As of 2003, changes in fishery definitions in the List of Fisheries have resulted in separating these six fisheries into 22 fisheries (69 FR 70094, 2 December 2004).
-This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
+In 2003, changes in fishery definitions in the List of Fisheries resulted in separating six federally-regulated fisheries into 22 fisheries (69 FR 70094, 2 December 2004).
+This change did not represent a change in fishing effort, but provided managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
 Estimates of marine mammal serious injury/mortality in each of these observed fisheries are provided in Perez (2006) and Perez (unpubl. ms.).
-The total estimated annual fishery-related incidental mortality in these fisheries is 0.8 (Table 8).
+The total estimated annual fishery-related incidental mortality in these fisheries is 1.59 (Table 8).
+More current data on estimated fishery-related serious injury and mortality are being analyzed and will be available for inclusion in the 2010 SARs.

 Observer programs for five Alaska commercial fisheries have not documented any takes of fur seals.
 In 1990 and 1991, observers monitored the Prince William Sound salmon drift gillnet fishery and recorded no mortalities of northern fur seals.
-In 1990, observers boarded 300 (57.3%) of the 524 vessels that fished in the Prince

-William Sound salmon drift gillnet fishery, monitoring a total of 3,166 sets, or roughly 4% of the estimated number of sets made by the fleet (Wynne et al. 1991).
-In 1991, observers boarded 531 (86.9%) of the 611 registered vessels and monitored a total of 5,875 sets, or roughly 5% of the estimated sets made by the fleet (Wynne et al. 1992).
-During 1990, observers also boarded 59 (38.3%) of the 154 vessels participating in the Alaska Peninsula/Aleutian Islands salmon drift gillnet fishery, monitoring a total of 373 sets, or roughly 4% of the estimated number of sets made by the fleet (Wynne et al. 1991).
-Observer programs have recently been implemented in the Cook Inlet salmon set and drift gillnet fisheries (Manly in review) and in a portion of the Kodiak drift gillnet fishery (Manly et al. 2003).
-Observer coverage in the Cook Inlet drift gillnet fishery was 1.75% and 3.73% in 1999 and 2000, respectively.
-The observer coverage in the Cook Inlet set gillnet fishery was 7.3% of the fishing permit days.
-No serious injuries or mortalities of northern fur seals were observed during the course of either observer program.
+In 1990, observers were on board 300 of the 524 vessels that fished in the Prince William Sound salmon drift gillnet fishery, monitoring a total of 3,166 sets, or roughly 4% of the estimated number of sets made by the fleet (Wynne et al. 1991).
+In 1991, observers were on board 531 of the 611 registered vessels and monitored a total of 5,875 sets, or roughly 5% of the estimated sets made by the fleet (Wynne et al. 1992).
+During 1990, observers also were on board 59 of the 154 vessels participating in the Alaska Peninsula/Aleutian Islands salmon drift gillnet fishery, monitoring a total of 373 sets, or roughly 4% of the estimated number of sets made by the fleet (Wynne et al. 1991).
+More recently, observer programs have been conducted in the Cook Inlet salmon set and drift gillnet fisheries (Manly 2006) and in a portion of the Kodiak set gillnet fishery (Manly 2007).
+Observer coverage in the Cook Inlet drift gillnet fishery was 1.8% and 3.7% in 1999 and 2000, respectively.
+The observer coverage in the Cook Inlet set gillnet fishery was 7.3% and 8.3% in 1999 and 2000, respectively (Manly 2006).
+Observer coverage in the Kodiak set gillnet fishery was 6.0% (2002) and 4.9% (2005) of the fishing permit days.
+No serious injuries or mortalities of northern fur seals were observed during the course of any observer program.

 Table 8.
-Summary of incidental mortality of northern fur seals (Eastern Pacific stock) due to commercial fisheries from 2001 through 2005 and calculation of the mean annual mortality rate.
-Details of how percent observer coverage is measured is included in Appendix 6.
+Summary of incidental mortality of northern fur seals from the eastern Pacific stock due to commercial fisheries from 2002 through 2006 and calculation of the mean annual mortality rate.
+Details of how percent observer coverage is measured are included in Appendix 6.